bcole808/grunt-wordpress-scaffolding/README.md

 First run `npm-install` to download the dependencies.
 Then you will need to open up the gruntfile and fill out the variables as required.
 Please note that we use a custom directory structure placing wp-content outside the wordpress directory.
 We do this internally in order to completely seperate our code from Wordpress.

-Once the Grunfile has all the correct information open a terminal window, `cd` into your project directory and run grunt setup.
+Once the Grunfile has all the correct information open a terminal window, `cd` into your project directory and run `grunt setup`.